Contributed By Duensing Kippen, Ltd.

 All real estate in Thailand is registered and held under various forms of title (see 2.1 Categories of Property Rights) as prescribed by the Land Code.

 The CCC requires an agreement to sell and purchase real estate to be in writing and registered at the local land office where the property is located.
+The coronavirus pandemic has resulted in some additional health protocols being added to this process as well as some limited delays to completing the transaction.

 Title insurance is not common in Thailand, but it is available.
-Buyers who are “land banking” (ie whose sole purpose for the investment is to hold the real estate for a period of time and then resell for an anticipated profit) or who hold land for commercial purposes, are most likely to purchase title insurance which generally insures the owner against any flaw in the title which would invalidate it.
+Buyers who are “land banking” (ie, whose sole purpose for the investment is to hold the real estate for a period of time and then resell for an anticipated profit) or who hold land for commercial purposes, are most likely to purchase title insurance which generally insures the owner against any flaw in the title which would invalidate it.

 Buyers typically engage a law firm to perform legal due diligence into the property.
 This typically includes searches at the: land office; local administrative office; forest resources and management office; natural resources and environment office; public works and town and city planning office; civil courts; bankruptcy courts; and the department of legal execution, where the land is located.
 Title searches are particularly important, as wrongfully issued titles are not unknown in Thailand.
 Even if the title is not clearly invalid, official real estate records are sometimes lost or destroyed, which may make it impossible to verify the title to the real estate.